Outcome-Constrained Large Language Models for Countering Hate Speech: Related Work

+\paragraph{Generating Counterspeech} Table~\ref{t:relatedwork} presents recent work on counterspeech generation.
+CONAN has counterspeech written by NGO experts and augmented by language models~\cite{chung2019conan}; Benchmark was built with hate speech from Gab and Reddit and counterspeech created by crowdsourcing workers~\cite{qian2019benchmark}; and MultiCONAN is a high-quality, high-quantity dataset created by experts coupled with language model generation for hate speech with multiple targets~\cite{fanton2021human}.
+Counterspeech generation models have been built with these datasets~ \cite{halim2023wokegpt,tekirouglu2020generating,tekirouglu2022using,bonaldi2024nlp}.
+Unlike us, none consider conversation outcomes elicited by the generated counterspeech.

+Researchers have investigated counterspeech generation under constraints. \citet{chung2021towards} proposed a generation pipeline grounded in external knowledge repositories to generate more informative and less biased replies. \citet{zhu2021generate} proposed to generate more diverse and relevant counterspeech by developing a three-stage pipeline that uses LLMs to generate candidates, prunes the ungrammatical ones, and selects the best instances. \citet{saha2022countergedi} proposed an ensemble generative discriminator to generate more polite, detoxified, and emotion-laden counterspeech. \citeauthor{gupta2023counterspeeches} (\citeyear{gupta2023counterspeeches}) developed IntentCONAN, where the generation of counterspeech is conditioned on five intents: informative, denouncing, questioning, positive, and humorous.
+Similarly, \citet{fraser2023makes} utilized ChatGPT to generate counter-stereotype text by incorporating countering strategies in queries. \citet{hassan2023discgen} proposed prompting strategies based on discourse theories to generate more context-relevant counterspeech.
+There are also studies on the generation of counterspeech in languages other than English (e.g., Italian~\cite{chung2020italian}).
+Unlike us, none of these previous works generate counterspeech to elicit positive behaviors in the follow-up conversations.

-The task of controlling certain attributes in language model-generated texts (e.g., formality, politeness, debiasing), is named text style transfer~\cite{jin2022deep}.
-Extensive recent studies have been targeted at language generation under complex lexical constraints (e.g., text with certain concepts~\cite{lu2022neurologic}, dialogue generated that takes latent variables~\cite{bao2020plato}, knowledge-enhanced text generation~\cite{yu2022survey}).
+\paragraph{Language Generation with Constraints} Extensive studies have targeted language generation under complex lexical constraints such as formality~\cite{jin2022deep}, text with certain concepts~\cite{lu2022neurologic}, dialogue that takes latent variables~\cite{bao2020plato}, and knowledge-enhanced text~\cite{yu2022survey}.
 Not all styles can be described explicitly as linguistic attributes.
 Indeed, some `styles' can only be defined in a data-driven way based on the shared attributes across various datasets~\cite{mou2020stylized}.
-Rather than linguistic attributes, we generate counterspeech very likely to lead to desired conversational outcomes.
+In this study, we generate counterspeech very likely to lead to desired conversational outcomes.